Tvirus5087/WhispersOfMara/README.md

 ### 📚 Major Mods
 - Legacy of the Dragonborn, Beyond Reach, Vigilant,
 - Ostim & ORomance Plus, Death Consumes All
-- Beyond Reach, Rigmor Series, 3DNPCS, Vigilant, Wyrmstooth
+- Beyond Reach, Rigmor Series, 3DNPCS, Vigilant, Wyrmstooth, Falskaar
-- Dozens of romanceable companions
+- Dozens of romanceable companions and Oromance and M.A.R.A.S

 ### 🧩 Unique / Rare Mods
-- Starting Up - You can preconfigure things you always change
+- Starting Up - You can preconfigure things you always change for example if you always want more health you can add the command to launch on character creation.
 - Add perk Points with console commands.
 Customize balance to your liking or go "God Mode" for a quick play through.

 ### 👥 NPC & Appearance Overhauls
 - Modpocalypse v3, True Sons & Men of Skyrim Refined,  Northern Women,  ColdSun's Selects, Nyrified series, AI Overhaul SSE
 - 3BA & Diamond Skin - 3BA, TNG/HIMBO, Skysight Ultra SOS full
-- UBE with Freckeled Skin Delight, FUTA options.
+- *UBE with Freckeled Skin Delight, FUTA options.* UBE Removed in 15 Beta due to UBE textures being applied to random NPCs.
+For those that want it, I moved all of the original files to a collection: https://www.nexusmods.com/games/skyrimspecialedition/collections/dnlg1b you can use the "Download nexus collection" tool plugin thats included.
+Be sure to run Body slide.

 ---

 ## 🎯 Expectations
-- Increased combat difficulty
+- Increased combat difficulty yet mostly vanilla like.
+Nothing elaborate.
+Stances NG and Blade and Blunt with Chocolate Poise rebalances.
+By default, the keybinds are Shift+X for Bear, X for Wolf, Ctrl+X for Hawk.
 - Immersive, semi-lore-friendly experience
 - Dozens of companions available for marriage
 - Hundreds of hours of adventures